Slimming down your waistline is no easy feat. But, it might not be as difficult as you think.

 There are precise ways to do this that your doctor will be able to do with technology, such as a CT scan or an MRI.
-But being in your own home, you can do this too.
-You do this by measuring your girth.
+But being in your own home, you can do this too by measuring your body mass index (BMI).

 Abdominal fat is an indicator of visceral fat — which is problematic.
-Ensuring your waist fits within these inches will keep you on the right track to combating belly bulge.
+Ensuring your BMI is within a healthy range will keep you on the right track.

 When you are at work, move around.
 By continually moving around, your body is able to burn calories.
 You can do simple things, such as walking in place or even shifting your hips.
 Any additional movement will help you start to burn that belly bulge.
 If you are unable to move around at work, try using a standing workstation.
-Benefits of a standing workstation include potentially avoiding obesity, diabetes and cancer.
+Small steps to avoid obesity can potentially help save you from developing more serious health conditions like diabetes and cancer.

 Stress can cause us to lose sleep and over eat.
 There is a hormone in your body called cortisol.
-Cortisol tends to motivate people to be more motivated, but at the same time, have more of an appetite.
-When you have stress that continues over a long period of time, your cortisol levels may not decrease, which will lead to stress induced eating.
+Cortisol tends to motivate people to be more motivated, but at the same time it does cause impact your appetite.
+When you have stress that continues over a long period of time, your cortisol levels may not decrease, which will lead to stress induced eating and a constant appetite.

 When you go to grab that bag of potato chips, think twice.
 There are healthier alternatives.
 Peanuts, cashews, pistachios and other nuts have proteins that are much healthier than the processed chemicals that are used on potato chips.

-Sleep deprivation can actually cause your belly bulge to get bigger.
-That in itself is a major problem.
+Sleep deprivation can actually cause your belly to get bigger.
 What happens when you start to lack sleep is that your metabolism stops functioning in the way it should.
 This leads to unintended weight gain.
-To avoid that belly bulge, make sure you stay well rested for at least eight hours a night.
+If your exhausted you are likely to skip any physical activity you planned for the day too.
+Aim for at least eight hours a night.